email@example.com / (323) 442-8283 / SSB 230

 2006 B.S., Environmental Health, American University of Beirut, Lebanon

-Rima Habre is an Associate Professor of Clinical Preventive Medicine in the Division of Environmental Health at the USC Keck School of Medicine.
+Rima Habre is an Associate Professor of Population and Public Health Sciences in the Division of Environmental Health at the USC Keck School of Medicine.
 She also holds an affiliated appointment with the USC Spatial Sciences Institute in the USC Dornsife College of Letters, Arts and Sciences.

 A native of Beirut, Lebanon, Habre completed her undergraduate studies at the American University of Beirut and then moved to Cyprus to complete the Master of Science program in Environmental Health at the Cyprus International Institute for the Environment and Public Health in association with the Harvard School of Public Health.